 Beta-2 microglobulin in dialysis-related amyloidosis

-The factors that determine whether a fibrillar or granular deposition of a given monoclonal light chain are unclear and appear to be dependent on the biochemical properties or light chains and whether they are intact or in fragments.
-The light chains have been shown to self-associate to form high molecular weight aggregates that deposit in the tissues with or without fibril formation.
-Net charge of the protein may be an important determinant of amyloidogenic potential.[7]
+The factors that determine whether deposition of a given monoclonal light chain is fibrillar or granular are unclear and appear to be dependent on the biochemical properties of light chains and whether they are intact or in fragments.
+The light chains have been shown to self-associate to form high-molecular-weight aggregates that deposit in the tissues with or without fibril formation.
+Net charge of the protein may be an important determinant of amyloidogenic potential.[9]

-Waldenström macroglobulinemia (30-40%) is usually with IgM paraproteins.
+Light-chain proteinuria occurs in 30-40% of Waldenström macroglobulinemia cases, and usually comprises IgM paraproteins.
 IgM is a pentamer and leads to hyperviscosity syndrome.
 Amyloidosis (92%) is usually the lambda type.

 Less frequent associations incluce malignant lymphoma, chronic lymphocytic leukemia and plasma cell leukemia.
-Rarer associations include nonreticular neoplasms such as angioimmunoblastic lymphadenopathy, adenocarcinoma of the pancreas, and medullary carcinoma of thyroid.
-Also, light-chain deposition disease, idiopathic BJP (the least common cause of light-chain proteinuria).
+Rarer associations include nonreticular neoplasms such as angioimmunoblastic lymphadenopathy, pancreatic adenocarcinoma, and medullary thyroid carcinoma; light-chain deposition disease; and idiopathic Bence Jones proteinuria (the least common cause of light-chain proteinuria).
 In benign monoclonal gammopathy of unknown significance patients may have detectable light-chain proteinuria, but the amount of protein is usually negligible.
 Rifampin has been implicated in drug-induced light-chain proteinuria.

-Overall, BJP occurs in 47-70% of persons with multiple myeloma, with the specific rate depending on the type of myeloma; with IgG myeloma, the rate is 60%; with IgA myeloma, the rate is 71%; with immunoglobulin D (IgD) myeloma, the rate is 100%.
-Multiple myeloma reaches a peak in the eighth decade in men, and fewer than 1% of cases are diagnosed in patients younger than 40 years.
+Overall, Bence Jones proteinuria occurs in 47-70% of persons with multiple myeloma, with the specific rate depending on the type of myeloma: with IgG myeloma, the rate is 60%; with IgA myeloma, the rate is 71%; with immunoglobulin D (IgD) myeloma, the rate is 100%.
+Onset of multiple myeloma peaks in the eighth decade in men, and fewer than 1% of cases are diagnosed in patients younger than 40 years.

-BJB is more common in men and usually manifests in the fifth to seventh decade of life (age 40-66 y).
-Of patients with Waldenström macroglobulinemia, 30-40% have BJP.
+Bence Jones proteinuria is more common in men and usually manifests in the fifth to seventh decade of life (age 40-66 y).
+Of patients with Waldenström macroglobulinemia, 30-40% have Bence Jones proteinuria.

 Of patients with primary amyloidosis, 92% have BJP.
 Men are affected twice as often as women.
 AL amyloidosis occurs in patients older than 50 years (median age 59-63 y).

-Clinical renal disease is uncommon in persons with true benign monoclonal gammopathy.
-Only 1-2% have mild renal insufficiency, and some have mild proteinuria or hematuria.
+Clinical kidney disease is uncommon in persons with true benign monoclonal gammopathy.
+Only 1-2% have mild kidney insufficiency, and some have mild proteinuria or hematuria.

 The prognosis for patients with LCDD is generally poor, and death is often attributed to cardiac disease, heart failure, or infectious complications.
 The survival rate is 90% at 1 year and 70 % at 5 years, with renal survival in 67% and 37% at 1 and 5 years, respectively, after chemotherapy (ie, with melphalan and prednisone).

-Instruct patients to maintain adequate hydration, with a daily oral fluid intake of 2-3 liters, unless fluid restriction is needed because of advanced renal failure.
+Instruct patients to maintain adequate hydration, with a daily oral fluid intake of 2-3 liters, unless fluid restriction is needed because of advanced kidney failure.

 Educate patients about the risk of contrast agents that may precipitate kidney failure.
 They should question the necessity of a contrast imaging study and request alternative studies, if available.

 Patients with light-chain nephropathy may present with symptoms of underlying systemic disease and/or with symptoms of associated renal syndrome(s).
 Alternatively, these patients may be asymptomatic.
-Normal renal function is observed in 10-40% of patients with light-chain proteinuria.
-Many patients with multiple myeloma have no demonstrable renal dysfunction despite persistent light-chain proteinuria.
-The amount, type, or duration of light-chain proteinuria does not correlate with the level of renal dysfunction.
+Normal kidney function is observed in 10-40% of patients with light-chain proteinuria.
+Many patients with multiple myeloma have no demonstrable kidney dysfunction despite persistent light-chain proteinuria.
+The amount, type, or duration of light-chain proteinuria does not correlate with the level of kidney dysfunction.

 Symptoms of underlying systemic disease include the following: